Topological recursion relations from Pixton's formula: Introduction

 The tautological rings are $\QQ$-subalgebras of the Chow ring of the moduli spaces of curves,

 defined as the minimal system of such subalgebras closed under pushforward by the gluing morphisms

 and the forgetful morphisms

-This elegant definition is due to Faber and Pandharipande \cite{2005FaberPandharipande}, who also proved that $R^*(\oM_{g,n})$ admits an explicit set of additive generators that we call {\it strata classes}.
-The strata classes are constructed in terms of the $\psi$-classes
+This elegant definition is due to Faber and Pandharipande \cite{2005FaberPandharipande}, who also proved that $R^*(\oM_{g,n})$ admits an explicit set of additive generators that we call {\it basic classes}.
+The basic classes are constructed in terms of the $\psi$-classes

 and the $\kappa$-classes

 on the boundary strata, where $\pi: \oM_{g,n+1} \rightarrow \oM_{g,n}$ forgets the last marked point and $s_i$ is the section of $\pi$ given by the $i$th marked point.